-With \Cref{thm:linkage-ETH} in hand, we show lower bounds on the complexity of the colorful $H$-subgraph problem via the linkage capacity $\gamma(H)$.
-For this, we enlist the help of communication network theory~\cite{2021Benes, Benes64a}, random graph theory~\cite{BFSU96}, linear programming \cite{DBLP:journals/siamcomp/FeigeHL08,DBLP:journals/jacm/LeightonR99}, and classical results on connectivity via vertex-disjoint paths from graph theory~\cite{Mader72,TW05}.
+With \Cref{thm:linkage-ETH} in hand, we show lower bounds on the complexity of the colorful $H$-subgraph problem via linkage capacity $\gamma(H)$.
+For this, we enlist the help of communication network theory~\cite{2021Benes, Benes64a}, random graph theory~\cite{BFSU96}, linear programming \cite{DBLP:journals/siamcomp/FeigeHL08,DBLP:journals/jacm/LeightonR99}, and classical results from graph theory on connectivity via vertex-disjoint paths~\cite{Mader72,TW05}.

-\paragraph*{A Fully Self-Contained Proof of \Cref{thm:CYBT-sparse}}
+\paragraph*{A Fully Self-Contained Proof of \Cref{thm:CYBT-sparse}.}

-Our first application of \Cref{thm:linkage-ETH} is a significantly simplified and self-contained\footnote{We give a self-contained proof starting from the known result that, under ETH, the $\threecol$ problem requires $2^{\Omega(n)}$ time on $4$-regular graphs with $n$ vertices.
-This can be shown easily from ETH together with the sparsification lemma.} proof of the seminal \Cref{thm:CYBT-sparse}.
+Our first application of \Cref{thm:linkage-ETH} is a significantly simplified and self-contained\footnote{A note on the extent to which the proof is self-contained: Our proof starts from the known result that, under ETH, the $\threecol$ problem requires $2^{\Omega(n)}$ time on $4$-regular graphs with $n$ vertices.
+This can be easily shown from ETH together with the Sparsification Lemma.} proof of the seminal \Cref{thm:CYBT-sparse}.
 The original proof of this theorem by Marx~\cite{Marx10} uses highly nontrivial arguments regarding multicommodity flows as a black box~\cite{DBLP:journals/siamcomp/FeigeHL08}.
 Even a very recent simplification~\cite{SMPS24} still requires the construction of expander graphs and routing algorithms for such graphs, both of which are highly nontrivial~\cite{DBLP:journals/combinatorica/Alon21,DBLP:journals/jacm/LeightonR99}.